Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 If your cat remains depressed despite environmental and social fixes, consult a veterinary behaviorist.

-In rare cases, medication (anti-anxiety drugs) might be helpful, especially if there’s severe anxiety or pain contributing.
+In rare cases, medication (anti-anxiety drugs) might be helpful, especially if severe anxiety or pain is contributing.

-Always seek veterinarian advice before giving your cat medication.
+Always seek a veterinarian’s advice before giving your cat medication.

 Tips You Can Use At Home